yaskevich/semanticon/README.md

-# discourse-ui: Frontend for the Database of Russian Discourse Formulas
+# Frontend for the Database of Russian Discourse Formulas

+Code for data processing, as well as a backend server app is [here](https://github.com/yaskevich/pragmaticon-database).

+## Project setup

+Project is written in **Vue 3** (Composition API).

+The UI library is [PrimeVue](https://primefaces.org/primevue/).

 ## Project setup
 ```